Denver DMV offices and online services will close for tech upgrades in February

 Statewide technology upgrades will shut down the Denver Department of Motor Vehicles for a few days this month.

 Local offices will be closed from Monday, Feb.
 16, through Wednesday, Feb.
-18. That Monday is President’s Day, while staff will be in training on the new system on Tuesday and Wednesday.8
+18. That Monday is President’s Day, while staff will be in training on the new system on Tuesday and Wednesday.

 The upgrades will include improvements to the online platform, myDMV, and the Colorado Motor Vehicles Express kiosks located in grocery stores and other shops statewide.